JianJinglin/Gold-Standard-Pipeline-Guide/README.md

 # Gold-Standard-Pipeline-Guide

 This GitHub repo contains documents designed to demonstrate the process of a gold standard pipeline to students.
-By following this guide, you will learn how to generate reliable solutions with questions, data, regression models, performance validation, and discussion, providing a solid reference for your future scientific research.
+By following this guide, you will learn how to generate reliable solutions with questions, data, regression models, performance validation, and discussion, providing a reference for your future scientific research.

-## Contents
+## File Structure

-- **File Structure**
 '''
     /
   ├── dataset/ # Input data files
   ├── code/ # Output files
   └── README.md # This README file
 '''

-- **Input**
+## **Input**

+- **Research Questions**: A set of research questions related to gene-disease relationships.
+- **Dataset**: Datasets including gene expression data and clinical data.

-- **Output**
+## **Output**

-## How to Use This Repo

-1. Clone this repo to your local environment.
-2. Explore the various sections to understand the Gold Standard process and its significance.
-3. Follow the guide to solve selected research questions and generate gold standards.
-4. Gain insight into applying these methods to your own scientific projects.
+- **Research Questions**: A set of research questions related to gene-disease relationships.
+- **Dataset**: Datasets including gene expression data and clinical data.

 ## Issues